HTTP-RPC/Kilo/README.md

 Request security is provided by the the underlying URL session.
 See the `NSURLSession` documentation for more information.

 ### Examples
-The following code snippet demonstrates how `RPCService` can be used to invoke the methods of the hypothetical math service discussed earlier:
+The following code snippet demonstrates how `WebRPCService` can be used to invoke the methods of the hypothetical math service discussed earlier:

     // Configure and create session
     var configuration = NSURLSessionConfiguration.defaultSessionConfiguration()